MohammedFerdaus/Julia-Physics-Animations/README.md

 ## Notes

 All animations were written and tested in Julia 1.12.5 on Windows 10 with VS Code and the Julia extension.
 Written entirely from scratch with no starter code.
-This repository is part of a broader Julia portfolio being built toward a long-term focus on scientific machine learning and computational materials discovery.